0xPolygon/polygon-docs/README.md

 ### Getting started

-1. **Fork and Branch**: Fork the `main` branch into your own GitHub account.
+1. **Fork and branch**: Fork the `main` branch into your own GitHub account.
 Create a feature branch for your changes.
-2. **Make Changes**: Implement your changes or additions in your feature branch.
+2. **Make changes**: Implement your changes or additions in your feature branch.
-3. **Contribution Quality**: Ensure that your contributions are:
+3. **Contribution quality**: Ensure that your contributions are:
    - **Atomic**: Small, self-contained, logical updates are preferred.
-   - **Well Documented**: Use clear commit messages.
+   - **Well documented**: Use clear commit messages.
 Explain your changes in the pull request description.
    - **Tested**: Verify your changes do not break existing functionality.
-   - **Styled Correctly**: Follow the [Microsoft Style Guide](https://learn.microsoft.com/en-us/style-guide/welcome/).
+   - **Styled correctly**: Follow the [Microsoft Style Guide](https://learn.microsoft.com/en-us/style-guide/welcome/).

 ### Creating a pull request

-1. **Pull Request**: Once your changes are complete, create a pull request against the main branch of Polygon Technical Docs.
+1. **Pull request**: Once your changes are complete, create a pull request against the main branch of Polygon Technical Docs.
-2. **Review Process**: Your pull request will be reviewed by the maintainers.
+2. **Review process**: Your pull request will be reviewed by the maintainers.
 They may request changes or clarifications.
 3. **Responsibility**: Contributors are expected to maintain their contributions over time and update them as necessary to ensure continued accuracy and relevance.

 ### Best practices

-- **Stay Informed**: Keep up-to-date with the latest developments in Polygon technologies.
+- **Stay informed**: Keep up-to-date with the latest developments in Polygon technologies.
-- **Engage with the Community**: Participate in discussions and provide feedback on other contributions.
+- **Engage with the community**: Participate in discussions and provide feedback on other contributions.
-- **Stay Consistent**: Ensure your contributions are coherent with the rest of the documentation and do not overlap or contradict existing content.
+- **Stay consistent**: Ensure your contributions are coherent with the rest of the documentation and do not overlap or contradict existing content.

 ## Running locally